astrazeneca-cgr-publications/JARVIS/modules/CONTINUE.md

 *** FINAL TO_DO ***

-- Change all hg19 hardcoded references...
-- Update Ensembl annotations for chromatin structure, methylation, etc.
+- Update Ensembl annotations for chromatin structure, methylation, etc. (Look for 'Monocytes_CD14plus' in scripts)
 - Convert all scores and variant annotations to hg38 .......